tonusp/NaNo2016/A_Book_of_Changes.md

 -----

-TERRORISTS FOUND AND CAUGHT!
+> ## TERRORISTS FOUND AND CAUGHT!
 MAJOR COUP FOR SECURITY FORCES

-The Ministry of National Security announced today that the band of extremist terrorists who have been at large since last week, have been successfully apprehended.
+> The Ministry of National Security announced today that the band of extremist terrorists who have been at large since last week, have been successfully apprehended.
 Following an intensive operation to find the whereabouts of the terrorists, who escaped from the high security unit at Paddington Green Police Station, and what is believed to have been information supplied by local informants, the fugitives were traced to a house in the Middle of Nowhere, Essex.
 A daring operation was launched by security forces, supported by armed response units from the local police, resulting in the arrest of thirteen suspects.

-These are believed to be the seven who escaped from custody, and their accomplices who helped them escape.
+> These are believed to be the seven who escaped from custody, and their accomplices who helped them escape.

-The operation was a complete success, achieved with no casualties sustained by the security forces, and no injury to the terrorists.
+> The operation was a complete success, achieved with no casualties sustained by the security forces, and no injury to the terrorists.
 This is all the more surprising in view of the extreme danger represented by the terrorists.
 The Assistant Chief Constable of Essex told a press conference, "It's a mystery, almost a miracle, that the operation was completed so successfully.
 It's all down to brilliant leadership and the outstanding commitment and skill of our men.
 Because of that, these crazed criminals were taken totally by surprise and didn't even have time to pick up their weapons.

-No weapons have in fact yet been found at the gang's hideout, though searches are continuing throughout the area.
+> No weapons have in fact yet been found at the gang's hideout, though searches are continuing throughout the area.
 The terrorists have been taken to a secret location in London for further questioning.
 Police are still on high alert in case other members of the gang are still at large.

 -----

-The secret location to which the arrested were taken, was the Dark Lord's tower on the south bank of the River Thames.
+THE SECRET LOCATION to which the arrested were taken, was the Dark Lord's tower on the south bank of the River Thames.
 Here the vans transporting them arrived in the middle of the night, driving into the underground car park, where the prisoners were led out and locked up in cells specially prepared since the Restitution, deep underground.

 They were left for twelve hours without food or water, then taken separately for questioning.
 At this first stage, they were treated with relative courtesy and gentleness: What is your name?
 To what group do you belong?
 What are your aims and objectives?
 Who is your leader?
 Where are the other members of your group?
 But it was clear that there was a dark threat underlying the questions.
 Answer!
 Tell us what we want to hear, or we will find less pleasant ways to obtain the information we want.